gradha/gradha.github.io/src/articles/19-swift-string-interpolation-with-nimrod-macros.rst

 module.

 How can be sure this is all working and there is no runtime trickery behind our backs?
-The most simple way is to check `Nimrod's nimcache directory
+The most simple way is to check `Nim's nimcache directory
 <http://nim-lang.org/nimrodc.html#generated-c-code-directory>`_ where it
 places the C code that later is compiled into a binary.
 In this case we have the following line: